-MEETING OF THE PUBLIC TRUST BOARD - 7 th NOVEMBER 2019 Quality, Patient Experience ce and Safety Committee Hi AGENDA ITEM: 18 Report Author and Job Title: Karen Dunderdale Director of Nursing Responsible Director: Pam Bradbury - Non Executive Director.
-Action Required Approve □ Discuss ⊠ Inform   Assu ire 🗆 Executive Summary This report provides highlights from the Quality Patient Experience & Safety committee.
-Items for escalation The committee wish to highlight; The first MRSA case of the year Continued lack of compliance with MCA First annual chaplaincy and spiritual care team report Improvements in the diagnostic reporting backlog Reassurance in the mortality surveillance process Reassurance in the use the SPC trend charting for information Recommendation Members of the Trust Board are asked to NOTE the business of the Highlight Report.
-Risk in the BAF or Trust Risk Register None Resource implications There are no new resource implications associated with this report.
-Legal, Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources □
+MEETING OF THE PUBLIC TRUST BOARD - 7 th NOVEMBER 2019 Quality, Patient Experience ience and Safety Committee Highlight Report AGENDA ITEM: 18 Report Author and Job Title: Karen Dunderdale Director of Nursing Responsible Director: Pam Bradbury - Non Executive Director.
+Action Required Approve □ Discuss ⊠ Inform ⊠ Assu ire 🗆 Executive Summary This report provides highlights from the Quality Patient Experience & Safety committee.
+Items for escalation Recommendation The committee wish to highlight; The first MRSA case of the year Continued lack of compliance with MCA First annual chaplaincy and spiritual care team report Improvements in the diagnostic reporting backlog Reassurance in the mortality surveillance process Reassurance in the use the SPC trend charting for information Members of the Trust Board are asked to NOTE the business of the Risk in the BAF or Trust Risk Register Highlight Report.
+None Resource implications There are no new recourse implications accorded with this remain - There are no new resource implications associated with this report.
+Legal, Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗵 Partners ⊠ Value colleagues ⊠ agues ⊠ Resources